TheDrHobo/thedrhobo.github.io/_posts/2025-11-06-top-10-video-games.md

 <details>
 <summary><strong>🎮 Favorite Moment</strong></summary>

-> *The seconed chapter really stands out in my mind to this day - the syle and maturity of themes, the swelling jazz music, and how the narrative threads develooped and came together.
-The first game that me realise that 'video games' were an art form on the level of film and books.*
+<blockquote style="font-style: italic; margin-top: 0.5em;">The seconed chapter really stands out in my mind to this day - the syle and maturity of themes, the swelling jazz music, and how the narrative threads develooped and came together.
+The first game that me realise that 'video games' were an art form on the level of film and books.</blockquote>
 </details>

 ---